-- While World of Hyatt waives resort fees when redeeming points at Hyatt properties, this doesn’t apply at MGM properties, and all members (including Globalists) will still have to pay resort fees
+- While World of Hyatt waives resort fees for all members when redeeming points at Hyatt properties, this doesn’t apply when redeeming points at MGM properties (as I’ll discuss below, you can potentially get waived resort fees on paid stays, though)

 - You can’t redeem points for suites or premium rooms at MGM properties, and also can’t use confirmed suite upgrade awards to secure a suite upgrade

 - Some blackout dates do apply for award redemptions, unlike for stays at Hyatt hotels

 Earn World of Hyatt elite nights at MGM properties